Counseled Client in its Acquisition of a $1.9 Billion Publicly Traded Financial Holding Company.

 When Hometown Urgent Care had an opportunity to sell a majority equity position to Ridgemont Capital, a top private equity firm, it turned to Dinsmore to advise on the transaction.
 We worked with the Ridgemont’s counsel to structure the transaction and negotiate the terms.
 Hometown and Ridgemont completed the sale in late May 2012.
 Hometown is one of the Midwest’s largest walk-in urgent care groups, with 25 locations spread across Ohio, Michigan and Kentucky at the time of the sale.

-Acquisition of a Physician Practice by a Regional Health Care System
+Acquisition of Physician Practices by a Regional Health Care System

-Dinsmore represented a specialty physician practice throughout their acquisition by a large regional healthcare system.
-We advised the client through all aspects of the transaction, including negotiating the asset purchase agreement, various management agreements, clinical services agreements and physician employment agreements.
-The firm also advised the client on the wind-down of their former practice entity.
+Stacey has experience representing buyers and sellers in these types of transactions.
+Most recently Dinsmore represented a regional health system acquiring two specialty physician practices.
+We advised the client through all aspects of the transaction, including drafting and negotiating the asset purchase agreement, various management agreements, clinical services agreements, physician employment agreements, and affiliated real estate transactions.

 Assisted and advised client in connection with its negotiation and purchase of first mortgage loan for its corporate headquarters from its existing lender and the refinancing of this debt.
 As a result of this transaction, the client was able to reduce the real estate mortgage on its corporate headquarters by almost 50%.